bitovi/academy/src/react-native/05-custom-components/custom-components.md

 }
 ```

-Now you're ready to create your first component.
+Now you’re ready to create your first component.

 ### Setup

-It's best practice to create a new folder that will contain all of the related files for that component, including test and CSS files.
+It’s best practice to create a new folder that will contain all of the related files for that component, including test and CSS files.

 ✏️ Create **src/pages** (folder)